abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 give ourselves the space and freedom to be exactly as we are.
 There are no demands placed on us—not on our physical bodies or on our personalities.
 All of our expectations are irrelevant; they are a fiction.
-We give ourselves freedom to be what we are and from that freedom we wish for ourselves, *May I be happy.*
+We give ourselves freedom to be what we are, and from that freedom we wish for ourselves, *May I be happy.*

 For many of us, there can sometimes be a sense or even an insight that